coltonsr77/Windows-OOBE-Mod/README.md

 # Windows-OOBE-Mod

-Some OOBE mod that installs drivers, Npcap and patches
+Some OOBE mod that installs Npcap and patches